hmajid2301/blog/content/posts/2025-05-19-voxicle-build-log-week-13/index.md

   image: images/cover.png
 ---

+I will stop making these weekly I think and produce them when there is actual stuff to share, as not make them stale and boring.
+Some times they may end up weekly, depending on how much progress I am making.

-## ⏮️ Last Weeks Objectives
+## ⏮️ Previous Build Log Objectives

-- Better error modals (fixed)
+- ✅ Better error modals (fixed)
-- Start working on public page
+- ✅ Start working on public page
-- Multi tenant sub domains
+- ✅ Multi tenant sub domains
   - i.e. org1.voxicle.app

 ## 🛠️ What I Worked On